Understanding AI Data Harvesting / AI Data Collection

 Regression analysis looks at the correlation between multiple different data sources.
 A good example of regression analysis is a comparison of property prices and a correlation to income level.

-Use the “Data Harvesting Service” from clickworker to efficiently train your AI system.
+Use the “Data Harvesting Service” from clickworker to efficiently train your AI system with datasets for machine learning.

 AI Data Collection and AI Data Harvesting – Use of data